How to Treat and Prevent Shin Splints

 3. Cross train

-Schedule rest days into your workout program to give your whole body a chance to rest and recover, which can help prevent injury.
+Schedule rest days in your workout program.
+This gives your body time to rest and recover, which can help prevent injury.